LCBO Internship | Winter 2023

 The storyboard below depicts the customer's journey, which is kept simple on purpose, as we aimed to impose as little burden on our customers as possible.

-GETTING INTO DESIGNS
+GETTING INTO DESIGN

 First Iteration